 Here in Georgia, you have a specific period to file a lawsuit.
 If this expiration date passes, you lose the right to receive compensation.
 That’s why you must find yourself a qualified attorney who can help you file a personal injury lawsuit.

 How can our personal injury attorneys help you?

 The Hands-Free Georgia Act serves as a reminder that anyone using a cell phone or other communication device while driving or engaging in other behaviors that make it challenging to keep their full attention on the road puts themselves and others at risk.
 The Act aims to protect all drivers and pedestrians in Georgia by reducing driving distractions and emphasizing the importance of staying focused behind the wheel.

 When you need legal counsel after a distracted driver injures you or takes the life of a loved one, the CEO Lawyer can help.
-The experienced attorneys at our firm understand the physical and emotional challenges you face.
+The experienced Atlanta car accident lawyers at our firm understand the physical and emotional challenges you face.
 We offer compassionate support while protecting your rights and working to obtain the compensation you deserve for your injuries and losses.
 Reach us today at (833) 254-2923, or contact us online to schedule a free, confidential consultation with an accomplished Atlanta personal injury attorney.